Top Celtic Music Artists: From Enya to The Pogues

 Clannad

-Clannad, originating in Gweedore, County Donegal in 1970, unites Irish siblings Ciarán, Pól, and Moya Brennan with their uncles Noel and Pádraig Duggan.
-Originally known as Clann as Dobhar, they began as a traditional Irish folk group, infusing their sound with acoustic melodies and Irish lyrics.
-Their musical exploration broadened over time, incorporating English language songs, vocal harmonies, electronic components, and diverse influences from rock, Celtic, new age, smooth jazz, and Gregorian chants.
+Clannad started in Gweedore, County Donegal, in 1970.
+The group includes Irish siblings Ciarán, Pól, and Moya Brennan along with their uncles Noel and Pádraig Duggan.
+They started as a traditional Irish folk group called Clann as Dobhar.
+They played acoustic songs with Irish lyrics.
+Their style grew over time.
+They added English songs, singing harmonies, electronic sounds, and ideas from rock, Celtic, new age, smooth jazz, and Gregorian chants.

-In the early 1970s, Clannad’s work drew extensively from their Irish roots, leading to the popularization of traditional tunes like "Dúlamán," "Teidhir Abhaile Riú," and "Coinleach Glas An Fhómhair".
-However, in 1982, they underwent a metamorphosis, fashioning a unique style that redefined new age and Celtic music.
-Pioneering tracks like "Theme from Harry's Game" and "Newgrange" intrigued global audiences with a transcendent sound that hitherto had no equal.
+In the early 1970s, Clannad focused on their Irish background.
+They made traditional tunes like "Dúlamán," "Teidhir Abhaile Riú," and "Coinleach Glas An Fhómhair" popular.
+In 1982, they changed their style.
+They created a sound that changed new age and Celtic music.
+Songs like "Theme from Harry's Game" and "Newgrange" interested people everywhere.
+The sound was something no one had heard before.

 Check out the In a Lifetime Deluxe Bookpack by Clannad.
 By clicking this link, you'll be directed to the box set on Amazon: https://amzn.to/3N5XHJU